jonathantomaslorenzo/jonathantomaslorenzo/README.md

 - 👋 Hi, I’m Jonathan
-- 🌱 I’m currently studing
+- 🌱 I’m currently a student
 - 📫 How to contact with me, ig lolgamez8
 - 😄 Pronouns: ??
 I am a man
 - 🌐 About me: I like maths, cats and playing videogames ^^ but i get too attach to people